Beverly rooming house fire: Later legal proceedings

 Carver became eligible for parole in 2018 but declined to seek it because he did not want to accept responsibility for a crime he says he did not commit.

-In 2020, Carver, citing a history of cardiovascular disease, skin cancer, and depression, along with using a wheelchair due to dizziness, vertigo, tremors and seizures he suffered from following brain surgery, along with being diagnosed with, but was refusing treatment for, prostate cancer, sought a medical parole on the grounds that he was "highly likely" to become incapacitated if he contracted COVID-19.
+In 2020, citing a history of cardiovascular disease, skin cancer, and depression, along with using a wheelchair due to dizziness, vertigo, tremors and seizures he suffered following brain surgery, as well as being diagnosed with prostate cancer (which he was refusing treatment for), Carver sought a medical parole on the grounds that he was "highly likely" to become incapacitated if he contracted COVID-19.
 His petition was denied by the state commissioner of corrections and the decision was upheld by a Superior Court judge.
 In 2023, the Massachusetts Supreme Judicial Court upheld the corrections commissioner's decision.

 In 2022, attorneys from the state public defender's office and Boston College Law School's Innocence Program petitioned for a new trial, arguing that modern fire science shows there was no evidence the fire was started with gasoline and that it might have been accidental.
 This was Carver's fifth attempt at obtaining a new trial.
 His previous efforts focused on other potential suspects and ineffective counsel.
 In 2024, Carver was granted a retrial and released on personal recognizance.
 The Essex County district attorney's office appealed the ruling.
 In February 2025, Carver's conviction was formally overturned, with the judge citing advances in eyewitness science and fire investigation techniques as the most compelling factors in such a ruling.

-It remains unclear if the Essex County district attorney's office is still pursuing appeals, seeking to re-try Carver, or investigating other possible causes of the fire.
+Prosecutors are appealing the ruling to overturn Carver's conviction.
+Oral arguments in the appeal were heard on May 13, 2026.

 Effect on building codes

 In the wake of the fire, Mayor F. John Monahan called on the state legislature to strengthen the state's fire code.
 Legislators and local officials called for a law to require sprinklers and other fire safety systems in rooming houses.
-Governor Michael Dukakis stated that he opposed such a law, as it would drive up the cost of housing.
+Governor Michael Dukakis opposed such a law, as it would drive up the cost of housing.
 A proposed law requiring sprinklers in stairways of residential buildings died in the legislature due to opposition from building owners.
-However, in 1986 the legislature did pass a bill that gave local governments the option to require automatic sprinklers in buildings occupied by six or more unrelated people.
+However, in 1986 the legislature passed a bill that gave local governments the option to require automatic sprinklers in buildings occupied by six or more unrelated people.
 During the early 1980s, the state saw an average of between seven and nine fire deaths per year in rooming houses.
 After the law was passed, this number decreased quickly, with zero deaths occurring in 1992.
 As of 2014, 134 of the state's 351 municipalities have adopted the measure.